 - Telemarketing, a popular avenue in promoting financial instruments and insurance.
 A rapidly growing trend is the outsourcing of this function to external Business Process Outsource companies which is yielding positive results.

 Laws Important pieces of legislation for this business mode are the Protection of Private Information Act (POPI),the Consumer Protection Act (CPA), and the Competition Act.

 Tel: +27 (0)861 362 362

-When a company is interested in entering into a foreign licensing agreement to manufacture a product in South Africa, the South African licensee must apply to the Department of Trade and Industry (DTI).
-DTI, in turn, will make a recommendation to the South African Reserve Bank (SARB), which must approve the payment of royalties.
+Legalities When a company is interested in entering into a foreign licensing agreement to manufacture a product in South Africa, the South African licensee must apply to the Department of Trade, Industry and Competition (the dtic). the dtic , in turn, will make a recommendation to the South African Reserve Bank (SARB), which must approve the payment of royalties.
 When a licensing agreement involves no manufacturing, the South African licensee sends the request for exchange control approval directly to SARB.
 The calculation of discretionary funds (royalties, fees, etc.) that can be set by the parties to a joint venture or licensing arrangements are subject to complex foreign exchange controls set by the SARB that have been made less onerous over recent years.
 The government prohibits contract conditions involving obligatory purchasing and pricing agreements or requiring the licensee to sole source articles from the licensor.